stavros-liaskos/notes/README.md

 # Notes
-A collection of helpfull notes, simple solutions, hacks and and things that I stumbled upon
+A collection of helpfull notes, simple solutions, hacks and things that I stumbled upon